Quintonil: History

 After dropping out of high school, Vallejo studied gastronomy at the Centro Culinario Ambrosía.
 He later trained at Noma in Copenhagen, Denmark.
 In 2009, while working at Pujol in Mexico City's Polanco neighborhood, he met manager Alejandra Flores.
 The couple began dating and left Pujol in 2011 to open their own restaurant with a "family concept": a place, they said, to "welcome customers and bid farewell to friends".

-They named the restaurant after quintonil, a type of amaranth, chosen for both "its sound and its connotation", and opened it on Newton Street in Polanco on 9 March 2012, using a small loan as their starting budget.
+They named the restaurant after quintonil, a type of amaranth, chosen for both "its sound and its connotation".
+The word comes from the Nahuatl language and means "edible weed".
+The restaurant was opened on Newton Street in Polanco on 9 March 2012, using a small loan as their starting budget.

 Vallejo explained that his goal in opening Quintonil was to create a diner that showcased Mexican cuisine at a time when most similar dining options were focused on international food, giving preference to traditional ingredients including nopal, quintonil, and huauzontle.
 He explained that some of the dishes use such ingredients, often overlooked by mainstream restaurants, as they are frequently seen as food associated with poverty, yet they remain an integral part of the Mexican culture and heritage.
 At the same time, the spot needed to stand out from other local Mexican eateries, so Vallejo refined the restaurant's concept.

 Quintonil began as a fonda serving an affordable daily menu but gradually evolved into a fine dining establishment.
 In an interview, Vallejo stated that he made the change to secure the best quality ingredients.
 Although this made the menu pricier, he emphasized that the cost was justified by a superior experience, including products and service.
 He also described the change as a rethinking of food presentation.

 For Quintonil's tenth anniversary in 2022, Vallejo and Flores invited international chefs, including Julien Royer, to help reinvent the restaurant's signature recipes and develop new dishes.